justinkunz/react-redux-ecommerce/README.md

 A customizable, templated, React/Redux ecommerce site. **Stand up a working ecommerce site from scratch in under an hour.**

 Check out a test demo at https://redux.store _(Cool domain right?)_
+_Note: The App on this demo is in test mode, so no real transactions will be charged or processed.
+To view the flow of the app, use the card number `4242 4242 4242 4242` with any future expiration date and a valid zip code on checkout._

 ![Store example](./screenshots/storeExample.png)